ibm-cloud-docs/vpc/vsi_is_profiles.md

 | mp2-56x896 | 56 | 896 | 100 |-->
 {: caption="Table 7.
 Power memory profile options" caption-side="top"}

-## GPU
+## GPU (deprecated with POWER-based instances)
 {: #gpu}

 GPU profiles are best for AI and deep learning workloads.

 The following GPU profiles, available for POWER-based instances, are provisioned with Ubuntu 18.04.
-The profiles feature NVLink 2.0 and PCIe Gen4 interconnects for faster CPU to GPU bandwidth and 50% faster networking I/O. Each GPU is a NVIDIA Tesla v100 and each includes 32 GBs of memory that contributes to the overall memory the VSI reports.
+The profiles feature NVLink 2.0 and PCIe Gen4 interconnects for faster CPU to GPU bandwidth and 50% faster networking I/O. Each GPU is a NVIDIA Tesla v100 and each includes 32 GBs of memory that contributes to the overall memory the virutal server instance reports.

 | Profile | vCPU | GB RAM | Network Performance Cap (Gbps) | Number of GPUs |
 |---------|---------|---------|---------|---------|